 2012-present: The Association helped establish a 21-member U.S.-German-Russian experts commission to maintain an ongoing dialogue on how to address the growing obstacles to deeper nuclear weapons cuts.
 The Commission's reports and papers provide a practical plan for how Russia and the West can step back from the brink and renew dialogue and restraint.

-2013-15: The Association provided detailed analysis and information that shaped the thinking on the negotiations leading to the historic nuclear deal between Iran and six world powers, including an influential Arms Control Today article outlining an option for resolving concerns about Iran’s Arak reactor and an Arms Control Association-International Crisis Group white paper on a “Win-Win Formula for Defining Iran’s Enrichment Capacity.”
+2013-15 : The Association provided detailed analysis and information that shaped the thinking on the negotiations leading to the historic nuclear deal between Iran and six world powers, including an influential Arms Control Today article outlining an option for resolving concerns about Iran’s Arak reactor and an Arms Control Association-International Crisis Group white paper on a “Win-Win Formula for Defining Iran’s Enrichment Capacity .”

-Association staff launched the “P5+1 and Iran Nuclear Talks Alert” e-newsletter, which later became the “P5+1 and Iran Nuclear Deal Alert,” and closely monitored the Iran nuclear talks on site in Vienna, Geneva, Lausanne, and New York, and provided regular updates and commentary read by thousands of reporters, analysts, and policymakers.
+Association staff launched the “P5+1 and Iran Nuclear Talks Alert” e-newsletter, which later became the “P5+1 and Iran Nuclear Deal Alert,” and closely monitored the Iran nuclear talks on-site in Vienna, Geneva, Lausanne, and New York, and provided regular updates and commentary read by thousands of reporters, analysts, and policymakers.

-2014: The Association rolled out an expanded and updated version of its www.armscontrol.org website for its growing audience of more 1.5 million unique visitors each year.
+2014: The Association rolled out an expanded and updated version of its www.armscontrol.org website for its growing audience of more than 1.5 million unique visitors each year.

-2014: Through the leadership of Board Chair John Steinbruner, the Association facilitated an historic U.S.-Iranian Religious Leaders Dialogue on the moral questions of nuclear weapons, which brought together top U.S. Catholic Bishops and Iranian clerics and produced a joint statement.
+2014: Through the leadership of Board Chair John Steinbruner, the Association facilitated a historic U.S.-Iranian Religious Leaders Dialogue on the moral questions of nuclear weapons, which brought together top U.S. Catholic Bishops and Iranian clerics and produced a joint statement.

-2014: The Association hosted the first Jonathan Tucker Conference on Chemical and Biological Arms Control with a special focus on the successful UN-OPCW mission to remove 1,300 tons of chemical weapons agent from war-torn Syria.
+2014: The Association hosted the first Jonathan Tucker Conference on Chemical and Biological Arms Control with a special focus on the successful UN-OPCW mission to remove 1,300 tons of chemical weapons agents from war-torn Syria.

 2014: The Association supported a nongovernmental campaign to bring the United States on board international negotiations to develop a treaty to set a basic set of standards and norms for the conventional arms trade, which helped lead to the Obama administration's decision to sign the Arms Trade Treaty in 2014.